Third Shot Growth

 Off-peak hours don't have to stay empty.
 Learn why discounts train bad behavior and what actually drives consistent court utilization.

-Every pickleball facility operator knows the feeling: prime-time courts are packed, but mornings, early afternoons, and weekday evenings sit largely empty.
 It's tempting to slash prices to fill those slots.
 But discounting is a trap that trains customers to wait for deals and erodes your revenue long-term.

 The real question isn't "how do I fill courts?"
 It's "how do I generate demand for the times I need it most?"